datastax/csharp-driver/doc/features/connection-heartbeat/README.md

 by writing a dummy request to the connection.

 This feature is enabled by default since version 3.0 of the driver.
-The default heartbeat interval is 30 seconds, but this can be customized with the [SetHeartBeatInterval()][setheartbeat-api] method of the pooling options:
+The default heartbeat interval is 30 seconds, but this can be customized with the `SetHeartBeatInterval()` method of the pooling options:

 ```csharp
 poolingOptions.SetHeartBeatInterval(60000);